Pain signals your brain for a reason. Read on to find out the reasons why you shouldn’t ignore it.

 Pain is a gift.
 Yep, I just said that.

-Pain is your mind’s and your body’s way of getting your attention so that you can take action to help yourself survive (if it’s the pain of a heart attack) or thrive (if it’s recurring headaches).
+Pain signals are your mind’s and your body’s way of getting your attention so that you can take action to help yourself survive (if it’s the pain of a heart attack) or thrive (if it’s recurring headaches).

 So, if you’re in pain, or next time you’re in pain, don’t be so quick to pop a pill or panic.
 If it’s sudden and ominous, a potential sign of a heart attack, stroke or another emergency, then dial 999.
 If it’s not, then sit with it for a moment and listen to what it’s telling you.
 Most of us aren’t very good at reading our own pain after a lifetime of trying to ignore it and silence it.
 So if you’re struggling to hear, or you can hear but you don’t know what it’s saying, go and get help from someone who can interpret that kind of pain.